Sampling Theorem and Discrete Fourier Transform on the Riemann Sphere: Introduction

-For finite non-Abelian groups, like the symmetric group $S_n$, the reference \cite{DR} provides efficient algorithms to compute Fourier transforms.
 For the two-dimensional sphere $\mathbb{S}^2$, the efficient computation of Fourier transforms of band-limited functions (those functions in $L^2(\mathbb{S}^2)$ which expansion requires only spherical harmonics of angular momentum at most $J$) has been achieved in, see for instance, Refs. \cite{DH,MR,R,HRKM}.
 In reference \cite{DH}, the authors develop a sampling theorem on the sphere, which reduces the computation of Fourier transforms and convolutions of band-limited functions to discrete (finite) calculations.
 Here, band-limited functions on $\sd$, of bandwidth $J$, are expanded in terms of spherical harmonics and sampled at an equiangular grid of $4J^2$ points.

 The point of view followed in these references is a group theoretic one.
-In this setting, the FFT on $\sd$ is an algorithm for the efficient expansion of a function defined on the sphere $\sd=SO(3)/SO(2)$ in terms of a set of irreducible matrix coefficients for the special ortogonal group in three dimensions, $G=SO(3)$, which, in this case, are the standard family of spherical harmonics.
+In this setting, the FFT on $\sd$ is an algorithm for the efficient expansion of a function defined on the sphere $\sd=SO(3)/SO(2)$ in terms of a set of irreducible matrix coefficients for the special orthogonal group in three dimensions, $G=SO(3)$, which, in this case, are the standard family of spherical harmonics.